ucb-stat-157/Predictive-Analytics/README.md

 To aggregate the data from the validation and testing sets you need to pass the sets into the test_mapper and test_reducer files.

-These outputed formats will be the input to our models.
+These formats outputted by the Reducers will be the input to our models.

 # Naive Bayes Classifier
 The Naive Bayes Python Implementation has another map reduce that computes probabilities.